dmh2000/go_sync_queue/README.md

   - is appears that creating a Cond is a bit expensive
   - there is at least one system call involved there

+  6. The slice queue does an allocation when it appends an element

-  6. The rest of the hits are all less than 1%
+  7. The rest of the hits are all less than 1%

 - Conclusion
   - Don't use a container/list !